Every0ne/zeroSlider/README.md

 ### TODO?
 pureSlider is still missing a few features that I want to integrate as soon as I have some time to spare:
-- play state functionality maybe?,
+- play state functionality maybe?
 - random start,
 - support for more slide states for transitions,
 - make a proper landing page with example CSS transition classes,